tsprlng/useful-pgp-agent/tools/README.md

 #### Viewing an attestation statement

-When the Yubikey generates an attestation statement, it gets stored in a `cardholder certificate` data object on the card.
+When the YubiKey generates an attestation statement, it gets stored in a `cardholder certificate` data object on the card.

 After an attestation statement has been generated, it can be read from the card and viewed in pem-encoded format: